Calvin-L/sublime-coq-plugin/README.md

  - Custom notations using the `.` symbol cause problems
  - I have no idea what happens if you duplicate the view in which you are interacting with Coq
  - Sublime Text 2 is not supported
+ - The current goal takes a long time to display when there are many goals, even if the current goal is very small